 We run the daily operations at Ignition Green HQ!

-Matthew is a senior at Brandeis High School in San Antonio, Texas.
-He is the executive director and original founder of Ignition Green.
+Matthew is the executive director and original founder of Ignition Green.

 Matthew’s passion for the environment stems from his frequent visits to the local park as a kid.
 He first learned of the dangers of fossil fuels when he visited his overseas family in Beijing, China.
 “The sky isn’t even blue over there,” he recalls.
 This led him to develop serious concern for the warming Earth, and since then, he’s been dedicated to fighting climate change and striving towards a sustainable future.
 He founded Ignition Green in May 2017 to help teens like him join the climate movement and create positive change.
 Matthew hopes that his work will inspire a new generation of climate activists.